 There is no simple fix or cookie-cutter approach to working with these ideas in our yoga teacher and practice.
 We will share knowledge and experience with you, but perhaps most importantly equip you with the tools to ask questions, build your confidence, and develop strategies for working with a wide variety of students and situations.

 1. Welcome, Introduction & Agency (Harriet/Theo): You’ll be welcomed to the course, introduced to the key themes and ideas covered.
 We’ll begin to think about how our yoga practice, our lives and our world intersect with trauma, stress & the nervous system.
 We’ll consider the concept of agency and how it manifests in yoga and beyond.

-2. Trauma & the Nervous System (Laura/Harriet): Deep dive into the anatomy of stress and the nervous system.
+2. Trauma & the Nervous System (Amelia/Harriet): Deep dive into the anatomy of stress and the nervous system.
 We’ll unpack the relationship between the sympathetic and parasympathetic nervous systems, and what happens when we’re stressed or experience traumatic situations.

 3. Approaches to Asana (Harriet): Building on weeks 1 & 2, we’ll turn our attention to the practice, teaching & sequencing of asana.
 We’ll consider how we can become more invitational in our language and teaching, and how we can enhance our understanding of asana through awareness of the nervous system & stress.

 4. Approaches to Pranayama, Meditation & Relaxation (Theo/Harriet): Pranayama and meditation have the capacity to be some of the most transformative and nourishing practices within yoga, and at the same time, hold potential to be some of the most triggering and upsetting.
 This week we’ll consider how to enhance our sharing of these practices to be inclusive of neurodiversity & stress.